Warm. Sweet. Sticky. Spice. Zing. Crunch. And everything nice.

 What's it All About?

-- A PDF guide to 6 local family-owned establishments
+- A digital guide to 6 beloved local family-owned businesses

 - More restaurant recommendations

 Wanna Know More?

 This is a self-guided food tour.
 Once you’ve booked your time slot, you’ll get the PDF guide delivered to your email inbox.
 Read the FAQ before you begin.
 On the day of the experience itself, scan your city card at the first stop and follow the rest of the instructions in the PDF guide.

 Is this an all-inclusive food tour?
 What's included?

 The food is not included.
 This is a PDF guide that takes you to 6 family-owned businesses, filled with the stories about our local food heroes and the food you’ll taste.
 Order according to our recommendation at each stop and pay as you go.
 Flash your PDF guide and you’ll receive exclusive deals at 4 locations.
 What’s more?
 Tidbits about the neighbourhood and the Albert Cuyp Market, as well as restaurant recommendations for the rest of your stay.

 You’ll hit up 6 foodie stops.
 All of them are beloved local mom and pop shops, market stands and one iconic brand that’s swept the nation by storm since 1941 — and you’ll meet the first family that ever franchised the brand.

 If you must know, it’s a spread of Amsterdam’s best traditional Dutch and ethnic street food.
 Starting with the nation’s favourite croquette (deep-fried ragout), followed by Suriname’s national celebratory dish, herring and kibbeling (fried cod), Amsterdam’s best poffertjes (baby pancakes) and stroopwafel (syrup waffle), ending with twice-fried fries with a special sauce combo.
 Come hungry.

 Can I get one copy for the entire family?